ruijarimba/azure-pipelines-guidelines/guidelines/variables/do-variable-scope.md

 - At the job level, to make it available only to a specific job.

-Variables set at the root or stage level are accessible from multiple jobs, but can make code harder to maintain and lead to unintended side effects, such as variable conflicts.
+Variables set at the root or stage level are accessible from multiple jobs, but can make code harder to maintain and lead to unintended side effects, e.g. caused by variable conflicts.

-To prevent such issues, reduce the scope of your variables as much as possible - ideally at the job level.
+To prevent such issues, reduce the scope of your environment-related variables as much as possible - ideally at the job level.
 This has the aditional benefit of being able to run the same job in parallel with different configurations.

+Other generic variables (e.g. pipeline-related variables) can be set at the root or stage level, if it makes sense.

 ## Example

-Environment-specific variables should be defined at the job level - example:
+Environment-related variables should be defined at the job level - example:

 - `$(azureSubscriptionId)`
 - `$(kubeconfigPath)`
 - `$(terraformWorkingDirectory)`

-Other generic variables (e.g. pipeline-related variables) can be set at the root or stage level - example:
+Some generic variables can be set at the root or stage level - example:

 - `$(defaultAgentPool)`
 - `$(azureDevOpsEnvironment)`